 There is a special ticket package, which costs 13 euros.

-With this ticket, you can visit four important sights, such as archeological museums in Vathy and Pythagorion, the Temple of Hera, and the Tunnel of Eupalinos.
+With this ticket, you can visit four important sights.
+There are archaeological museums in Vathy and Pythagorion, the Temple of Hera, and the Tunnel of Eupalinos.
 But you have to visit all four sights in three days, so organized your time well.

 In a word, I have really enjoyed wandering around these ancient remains in Samos Island.